 Intervention #1 Intervention Name Examples: Curriculum, PSE strategy, or health promotion Lyon County Farm to School Need(s) addressed with this intervention Include brief description.
-This intervention is designed to: -Help increase fruit and vegetable consumption among Elementary and Middle School Students in Lyon County. -Increase knowledge, skills, and abilities to make healthy food choices among Elementary and Middle School students in Lyon County. -Help alleviate food insecurity for children and families in Lyon County by providing them with the knowledge and skills to grow their own food. -Help students understand where food comes from and appreciate the process of growing, harvesting, processing, and preparing food. -Increase fruit and vegetable consumption in schools by providing fresh produce to school cafeterias or classroom tastings in Lyon County.
+This intervention is designed to: -Help increase fruit and vegetable consumption among Elementary and Middle School Students in Lyon County. -Increase knowledge, skills, and abilities to make healthy food choices among Elementary and Middle School students in Lyon County. -Help alleviate food insecurity for children and families in Lyon County by providing them with the knowledge and skills to grow their own food and make healthy food choices. -Help students understand where food comes from and appreciate the process of growing, harvesting, processing, and preparing food. -Increase fruit and vegetable consumption in schools by providing fresh produce to school cafeterias or classroom tastings in Lyon County.
 Intervention Objective(s) Objectives must be specific, realistic, attainable, measurable, and time-bound.
-See Appendix G for guidance on creating S.M.A.R.T. objectives.
+See Appendix.
+G. for guidance on creating S.M.A.R.T. objectives.
 Increase the number of Lyon County students taking part in school gardening activities at schools that are already participating by 25% by the end of year two, based on an annual survey of school staff.
-Increase the number of schools participating in Farm to School activities in Lyon County by 2 by the end of year 2, for a total of 7 schools.
-Recruit at least 3 schools to utilize school garden produce at least once per semester in their cafeterias or in class room taste tests.
+Based on program reports.
+Increase the number of participants at new sites by the end of year 2.
+Increase the number of sites participating in Farm to School activities in Lyon County by 2 by the end of year 2, for a total of 7 sites.
+Recruit at least 3 sites to utilize school garden produce at least once per month in their cafeterias or in class room taste tests.
 Organize and support a Farm to School Month Activity for each participating school in October 2020 and 2021.
-Collaborate with UNCE to perform SPAN-Et assessments at elementary schools in Lyon County.
-Provide support and technical assistance, including monthly check-in meetings, to Farm to School Teacher Teams at each participating school.
+Provide support and technical assistance, including monthly check-in meetings, to Farm to School Teacher Teams at each participating site.
+Formatted: Font: 12 pt

 Indicate which combination of strategies are included in this intervention.
 Then, list and briefly describe your Year 1 strategies in the sections below.
 Select ONE of the following combination of strategies for this intervention:

 - PSE Strategies only

 - PSE Strategies + Health Promotion

-- PSE Strategies + Health Promotion + Direct Education
+PSE Strategies + Health Promotion + Direct Education

-Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach.
+Include brief description of policy, system, or environmental strategy, settings where strategy will be

-- -Provide support for infrastructure for school gardens at participating schools, and technical support for teacher teams at participating schools around gardening and agriculture.
-This creates an environment where students can learn about growing and choosing fresh, healthy foods. - -Work with school food service professionals to develop policies and strategies for including school garden-grown produce in cafeteria or classroom meals. - -Conduct SPAN-ET Assessments at schools to make recommendations for policy and environment adjustments to improve health. - -Develop Farm to School Activities that are responsive to the COVID-19 situation at schools that allow for gardening experiences for homebound student learners. - -Utilize social media and/or email to communicate with students and teachers about garden information, events, and information like featured recipes.
+- -Provide support for infrastructure for school gardens at participating schools and youth sites, and technical support for teacher teams at participating schools and sites around gardening and agriculture.
+This creates an environment where students can learn about growing and choosing fresh, healthy foods. - -Work with school food service professionals to develop policies and strategies for including school garden-grown produce in cafeteria or classroom meals. - -Conduct SPAN ET Assessments at schools to make recommendations for policy and environment adjustments to improve health.
+UNCE no longer conducting SPAN-ET due to staffing. - -Develop Farm to School Activities that are responsive to the COVID-19 situation at schools that allow for gardening experiences for homebound student learners and in-person learning. - -Utilize social media and/or email to communicate with students and teachers about garden information, events, and information like featured recipes.

-Estimate how many SNAP-Ed eligible people will be impacted by this strategy.
+$Estimate\ how\ many\ SNAP-Ed\ eligible\ people\ will\ be\ impacted\ by\ this\ strategy.$ and sources of data used.